craftercms/cli/README.md

 ![build status](https://app.travis-ci.com/craftercms/cli.svg?branch=develop)

 # Crafter CLI
-Commandline interface to Crafter CMS
+Commandline interface to CrafterCMS

 # Examples

-The first command needed to work with this tool is `add-environment`, you need to provide a name, the url for a Crafter CMS authoring server and the authentication information:
+The first command needed to work with this tool is `add-environment`, you need to provide a name, the url for a CrafterCMS authoring server and the authentication information:

 `crafter-cli add-environment -e local -u http://localhost:8080 --username john --password`